Table of Contents

 Here at The Insolvency Experts, we are well versed in all parts of the Administration process and will be able to advise on the best options for your specific situation.

 What are the main stages of the Administration process?

-If the company has secured creditors holding the benefit of floating charges, 5 business days’ notice of the Administration must be served on the secured creditors.
-Alternatively, if the business is already in Liquidation or a Company Voluntary Arrangement (CVA) is in place, the IP must obtain a court order before the company can be placed into Administration.
+If the company has secured creditors holding the benefit of floating charges, five business days’ notice of the Administration must be served on the secured creditors.
+If the business is already in Liquidation or a Company Voluntary Arrangement (CVA) is in place, the IP must obtain a court order before the company can be placed into Administration.
 This is a longer process as a court hearing must be arranged.

 Communication: As soon as is practicable after the appointment of the Administrator, they must obtain details of the company’s creditors and notify them that they have been appointed.
 The appointment also has to be advertised in the London Gazette.

 The Statement of Affairs (SOA): Upon appointment, the directors must provide the Administrator with a statement of the company’s affairs within 11 days of receipt of the request to do so.
 This will contain details of all the company’s assets and liabilities, and must specify any assets which are subject to fixed or floating charges.